Pedro Messía de la Cerda, 5th Marquis of Vega de Armijo: As Viceroy of New Granada

 In March 1760 Messía was named Viceroy of New Granada.
 He arrived at Cartagena in October to take up his office.
 Arriving with him was the physician and botanist José Celestino Mutis, later head of the royal botanical expedition that investigated the flora and fauna of the colony.
 Messía traveled to Bogotá at the end of February 1761, where he was received with due ceremony.
 He returned to Cartagena in September 1762, upon receiving news of the British investment of Havana.
 Then he returned to the capital in 1763.

 On instructions from the Crown, he imposed a tax on tobacco.
 He also took steps to stimulate the mineral production in the colony.
 During his administration a gunpowder factory was established in the capital, and a saltpeter factory in Tunja.
 He reorganized the treasury, reinforced the fortifications of Cartagena, and promoted public works, such as the road from Bogotá to Caracas.
 He promoted higher education and established a postal monopoly.
 He also increased the tax on aguardiente.
 In May 1765 this led to a revolt in Quito.

-He aided the governor of Darién in fighting back the invasions of the Cuna Indians.
+He aided the governor of Darién in fighting back the invasions of the Guna people.
 He also carried out campaigns against the Chimila and Guajiro (Wayuu) Indians, who had not yet been subjected by the Spanish.
 These campaigns were not very successful.
 He also faced an Indian attack on the town of Coyaima, where the rebels killed some people, burned some buildings and forced the corregidor to flee.
 He restored order in Neiva in 1767 after another rebellion.